 Bruce has a PhD in Psychology and teaches courses in Community Psychology and in Masculinities at Mount Saint Vincent University.
 His doctoral thesis looked at the impact of emotion on cognition.
 Bruce has worked with local community organizations training peer supporters and group facilitators, as well as managing projects designed to reduce gambling harms and gender-based violence.

-Recent projects include a collaboration with *heart wide open* to deliver Facilitate with Heart, an innovative training for group leaders, and staff training in Acceptance and Commitment Therapy (ACT) tools for Cape Breton Family Resource Centres.
-In 2019 he worked with a local business to transform the culture of sexual harassment in the workplace.
+Recent projects include a collaboration with *heart wide open* to deliver Facilitate with Heart, an innovative training for group leaders, and staff training in Acceptance and Commitment Therapy (ACT) tools for Cape Breton Family Resource Centres. he worked with a local business to transform the culture of sexual harassment in the workplace.

 He is a strong, empowering community leader and creative teacher with extensive experience initiating, organizing, facilitating and networking community groups and organizations.
 Bruce builds bridges and partnerships in challenging situations and inspires groups and individuals to move beyond their perceived limits.